Codewiththinkabhi/wordpress-practise/Wordpress-hooks -notes.md

 # Wordpress Hooks
 ### Hooks allow your code to connect into WordPress at specific points without editing core files.
 They're categorized into two types: Actions and Filters.
 *NOTE “Filters require returning a value, actions do not.”*
+*ACTION is used when something we need add or create And FILTER is used when beed to do changes in existing thing in website*

 # Action hook
 ### An Action is a hook point in WordPress where you can run custom code at specific moments during execution—like when a post is published or when the footer is output